demisto/content/Integrations/Zabbix/README.md

 ## Overview
----

 Allow integration with Zabbix api
-This integration was integrated and tested with version xx of Zabbix
+This integration was integrated and tested with version 4.0 of Zabbix

-## Zabbix Playbook
+## To set up Zabbix to work with Cortex XSOAR:
----

-## Use Cases
----

-## Configure Zabbix on Demisto
----
+* Connectivity to a server with any Zabbix version
+* Credentials

+## To set up the integration on Cortex XSOAR:
 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for Zabbix.
 3. Click __Add instance__ to create and configure a new integration instance.